 This section explores atoms.
 Atoms are the building blocks of matter, but what are the building blocks of the atom?
 Here, we will introduce fundamental aspects of modern atomic theory.
 We’ll examine three types of subatomic particles: protons, neutrons, and electrons.
 In addition, we’ll interpret atomic symbols.
 The section below provides a more detailed description of these topics, worked examples, practice problems and a glossary of important terms.

-Much of our current understanding of atoms and atomic structure were developed in the early part of the 20th century.
+Much of our current understanding of atoms and atomic structure was developed in the early part of the 20th century.
 The work of Thomson, Millikan, and others revealed the charge and mass of the negative subatomic particles—the electrons.
 We designate electrons with the symbol “e–“, the superscript negative sign emphasizes their negative charge.
 The surprising results of Rutherford’s experiments, which we will explore in more detail in the next section, indicated that the positively charged subatomic particles—the protons (p+)—are much more massive than electrons (by a factor of about 2,000) and are highly concentrated in the atom’s nucleus, which occupies just a tiny portion of the atom’s entire volume.
 A third subatomic component that bears no electrical charge—the neutrons (n0)—have masses similar to protons and co-locate with protons in the nucleus.

 For a perspective about their relative sizes, consider this: if the nucleus were the size of a blueberry, the atom would be about the size of a football stadium (Figure 1).